rvbug/RecommendationSystems/README.md

 Basic to Advanced Recommendation systems

 # Introduction
-This is repository for exploring all types of recommendation systems.
-Currently this analysis skips the EDA part since it totally depends on the dataset you are working on.
-I am trying to make it generic so it could be used in recommending any type of content.
+- To exploring all types of recommendation systems.
+- Does not contain EDA (for now)
+- Uses Dataset since it is easier to relate

 ## 1. Poplularity Based